Nikhith-Vanama/Enhanced-Software-Defect-Prediction-using-Ensemble-Learning-by-Adaptive-Variable-Sparrow-Search/README.md

 >
 > This prevents premature convergence and enhances global search ability.
 >
-> AVSSA uses adaptive coefficients to fine-tune position updates of sparrows.It provides superior performance in classification and prediction tasks.
+> AVSSA uses adaptive coefficients to fine-tune position updates of sparrows.
+> It provides superior performance in classification and prediction tasks.